michael-sevcik/CommandLineParser/CommandLineParser/README.md

             var numberLinesOption = IOption.CreateNoParameterOption(markNumberLines, false, new char[] { 'n' }, new string[] { "number" });
             numberLinesOption.SetHelpString("number all output lines");

-            //again as with the equalFileOption, but we need int parameter to folllow Action<int?> ActionForSqueezingSpaces = (int? intensity) => Console.WriteLine($"Squeezing spaces to the intensity of {intensity}");
+            //again as with the equalFileOption, but we need int parameter to follow Action<int?> ActionForSqueezingSpaces = (int? intensity) => Console.WriteLine($"Squeezing spaces to the intensity of {intensity}");
             var squeezingSpacesOption = IParametrizedOption.CreateParameterOption(ActionForSqueezingSpaces, false, true, new char[] { 's' }, new string[] { "squeeze-blank" });
             squeezingSpacesOption.SetHelpString("suppress repeated empty output lines, int number must follow");